v12345vtm/VintagePioneerIR/README.md

 1. Flash the provided firmware to your ESP32 (instructions in `/firmware` folder).
 2. Connect the IR LED to the appropriate GPIO pins (see wiring diagram).
-3. Configure your Wi-Fi and Home Assistant integration in the `config.yaml` file.
+3. Configure your Wi-Fi and Home Assistant integration.
 4. Restart your ESP32 — it will appear as a new device in Home Assistant.

 ***